-9.13.1 Main Improvements
+9.14.1 Main Improvements

-- While only == constraints were allowed on annotation attributes, the grammar now accepts constraints such as {MyAnnot.attrib != value}, {MyAnnot.attrib > value}, {MyAnnot.attrib < value}, {MyAnnot.attrib = value} and {MyAnnot.attrib ! value} - The grammar now accepts negated constraints such as {!MyAnnot} (true if no annotation starting from current node has the MyAnnot type) and {!MyAnnot.attrib == value} (true if {MyAnnot.attrib == value} fails), where the == constraint can be any other operator - Because the transducer compiles rules at run-time, the classpath must include the transducer jar file (unless the transducer is bundled in the GATE jar file).
+- While only == constraints were allowed on annotation attributes, the grammar now accepts constraints such as {MyAnnot.attrib != value}, {MyAnnot.attrib > value}, {MyAnnot.attrib < value}, {MyAnnot.attrib = value} and {MyAnnot.attrib ! value} (a similar feature has now been incorporated in the standard JAPE transducer, see section 7.1) - The grammar now accepts negated constraints such as {!MyAnnot} (true if no annotation starting from current node has the MyAnnot type) and {!MyAnnot.attrib == value} (true if {MyAnnot.attrib == value} fails), where the == constraint can be any other operator (this feature has now been incorporated into the standard transducer, see section 7.4) - Because the transducer compiles rules at run-time, the classpath must include the transducer jar file (unless the transducer is bundled in the GATE jar file).
 The Montreal Transducer updates the classpath automatically when it is initialised.

-9.13.2 Main Bug fixes
+9.14.2 Main Bug fixes

 - Constraints on more than one annotation types for a same node now work.
-For example, {MyAnnot1, MyAnnot2} was allowed by the Jape Transducer but not implemented yet - The \ and + Kleene operators were not greedy when they occurred inside a rule.
+For example, {MyAnnot1, MyAnnot2} was allowed by the Jape Transducer but not implemented yet (this is also supported by the standard transducer) - The and + Kleene operators were not greedy when they occurred inside a rule (the standard transducer still behaves this way).
 The document region parsed by a rule is correct but ambiguous labels inside the rule were not resolved the expected way.
 In the following rule for example, a node that would match both constraints should be part of the ":titles" label and not ":names" because the first + is expected to be greedy:

-({Lookup.majorType == title})+:titles ({Token.orth == upperInitial})\:names
+({Lookup.majorType == title})+:titles ({Token.orth == upperInitial}):names

-9.14 Language Plugins
+9.15 Language Plugins

-There are plugins available for processing the following languages: French, German, Spanish, Chinese, Arabic, Romanian, Hindi and Cebuano.
+There are plugins available for processing the following languages: French, German, Spanish, Italian, Chinese, Arabic, Romanian, Hindi and Cebuano.
 Some of the applications are quite basic and just contain some useful processing resources to get you started when developing a full application.
 Others (Cebuano and Hindi) are more like toy systems built as part of an exercise in language portability.